Patient information: Allergy to penicillin and related antibiotics (Beyond the Basics)

 Adverse reactions — "Adverse reaction" is the medical term for any undesirable reaction caused by a medication.
 Both allergic and nonallergic adverse reactions can occur.
 Nonallergic reactions are much more common.
 Examples of common nonallergic adverse reactions include upset stomach and diarrhea.

 It is important to distinguish nonallergic adverse reactions from true allergic reactions.
 Some people report that they are allergic to penicillin when actually they have had a nonallergic side effect.
-As a result, the person may be treated for a particular infection with a less effective or more toxic antibiotic.
+As a result, the person may avoid penicillins unnecessarily and be treated for a particular infection with a less effective or more toxic antibiotic.
 This can lead to antibiotic failure or resistance, which can be costly and prolong illness.

 Anyone who is uncertain if a past allergic reaction was truly caused by allergy should avoid the antibiotic until they have discussed the situation with their healthcare provider.